seppinho/mutserve/README.md

 ## Differences to mtDNA-Server

 - mutserve always reports the non-reference level as the heteroplasmy level, while mtDNA-Server reports the minor component.
 - mutserve includes a Bayesian model for homoplasmy detection.
-It uses the 1000G Phas3 data as a prior and calculates the most likely posterior probability for each genotype. mtDNA-Server only outputs variants with coverage over 30!
+It uses the 1000G Phase 3 data as a prior and calculates the most likely posterior probability for each genotype. mtDNA-Server only outputs homoplasmic variants with a coverage > 30.

 ## Standalone Usage